Some businesses aren’t that interested in standing out.

 Your business needs to stand out.
 It needs to shout about how great it is.

-If it doesn’t, don’t expect anyone else to.
+Because if it doesn’t, don’t expect anyone else to.

-UPDATE: On July 8th 2010 ZIG announced that they were being absorbed into ad agency giant Crispin Porter & Bogusky.
+UPDATE: On July 8th 2010 ZIG announced that they were being absorbed into advertising agency giant Crispin Porter & Bogusky.
 Clearly being different paid off for them.
 Maybe it’ll pay off for your business too.